danthegoodman1/icedb/icedb/v3/ARCHITECTURE.md

   "p": string // the file path, e.g. /some/prefixed/file.parquet
   "b": number // the size in bytes
-  "t": number // created timestamp in milliseconds "a": bool // whether the file is active
+  "t": number // created timestamp in milliseconds "tmb": string // the path of the log file this was merged from, indicating that this file is not alive.
+When tombstone cleanup deletes this log file, it will also delete this file marker
 }
 ```